 This indicates the percent of residents prescribed antipsychotic medications.
 While antipsychotic drugs may be helpful for many residents, it is important to ensure these medications are being used only where medically required.
 In some situations, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients given antianxiety drugs.
-These medications are prescribed to residents experiencing anxiety or depression.
+This is the percent of patients who were given antianxiety medications.
+These medications are generally prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents

 In Cedars of Lebanon Nursing Center, 8.23% of Patients